Spacechild1/vstplugin/README.md

 With `-DSC_INSTALLDIR="/path/to/my/extensions"` you can choose the installation directory, which would typically be your SuperCollider extensions folder.

-Set `SUPERNOVA` to `ON` if you want to build VSTPlugin for Supernova, but note that this doesn't work yet because of several bugs in Supernova (as of SC 3.10.3).
+Set `SUPERNOVA` to `ON` if you want to build VSTPlugin for Supernova.

-However, this might be fixed in the next minor SC release.
+If you don't want to build the SuperCollider extension, run cmake with `-DSC=OFF`.

 #### Build:

-1)	create a build directory, e.g. *build/*.
+1)	create a build directory, e.g. "build", next to the topmost "CMakeLists.txt"
 2)	cd into the build directory and run `cmake ..` + the necessary variables *or* set the variables in the cmake-gui and click "Configure" + "Generate"
 3)	in the build directory type `make`